thephpleague/csv/bom.md

 if (Reader::BOM_UTF16_LE != $reader->getInputBOM()) {
     $reader->setOutputBOM(Reader::BOM_UTF16_LE);
 }
-//let's add the corresponding BOM
+//let's output the results
 $reader->output('mycsvfile.csv');

 ~~~

-of note, we :

-- used the [filtering capability](/filtering) of the library to first convert the CSV from `UTF-8` to `UTF-16 LE`
+Of note, we used the [filtering capability](/filtering) of the library to convert the CSV encoding character from `UTF-8` to `UTF-16 LE`.
-- set the delimiter to the `tab` character otherwise the cells won't be detected
-- add the `BOM UTF-16 LE` character if missing

-The CSV is now readable out of the box by MS Excel on Mac OS.

 You can found this code and the associated filter class in the [examples directory](https://github.com/thephpleague/csv/tree/master/examples).